abhisheknair10/Neural-Radiance-Field/README.md

 ## Intuition - Understanding the Paper

 The abstract of the NeRF paper outlines the core concept of representing a scene using a deep fully connected neural network.
 The approach involves creating an encoded representation of a scene by training a deep neural network on a sparse set of images captured from various perspectives.
-Each image in the dataset is associated with known camera extrinsic and intrinsic parameters, enabling the implicit calculation of 3D points in space where rays intersect with objects in the scene before reaching the camera.
+Each image in the dataset is associated with known camera extrinsic and intrinsic parameters, enabling the explicit calculation of color and density properties of 3D points on light rays passing through the scene.

 <p align="center">
   <img src="Assets/nerf-main.png" width="600">